KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 ### C

+Central Processing Unit (CPU)
+: A component that acts as the brain of a computer or console.
+: A name historically given to an AI character, usually in competitive or co-operative modes, to distingish them from a real player in situations where they are intended to act like a real player.

 Content Delivery Network (CDN)
 : A collection of servers in multiple locations used for fast servicing of data.
 Sometimes the term is misused in reference to any external content storage platform (Google Drive .etc).